 Paleo diet is very satiating.
 If we look at the food list contained in Paleo Diet, we conclude that this diet is:

 2) Paleo Diet is abundant in vegetables and low-caloric foods.
-This means that we'll have to eat way more to intake as many calories as with some other diets.
-For example, 100g of rice are equal to 450-500g of potato.
-Now I send you a question: what's going to make you more full?
+We'll have to eat way more to intake as many calories as with some other diets.

 Paleo diet is high in carbohydrates containing high amounts of fiber, such as fruits and vegetables.
-Fibers are non-degradable biomolecules being used by microorganisms to produce waste products.
-These will be used by us as energy substrate.
+Fibers are non-degradable biomolecules being used by microorganisms to produce energy

 - Paleo Diets are based on restricted foods similar to the nutritional habits back in the Paleolithic